Stewart Law Group

-Do you have a pressing legal question?
-Is this something you should discuss with an experienced attorney?
+Do you have a pressing legal question about family law?
+It might be something you should discuss with an experienced family law attorney in Phoenix.
 We would like to hear from you.
-Our principal areas of practice are divorce and family law; estate planning and probate; DUI and general criminal defense, as well as family defense representation.
+Our principal areas of practice are Phoenix divorce and family law.

-Whenever a client needs legal advice, our goal is to assist him or her in overcoming legal obstacles in a positive and meaningful way, with the best possible outcome and with what promises to be a brighter future.
+Whenever a client needs legal advice, our goal is to assist with overcoming legal obstacles in a positive and meaningful way, with the best possible outcome and with what promises to be a brighter future.
 Accomplishing this requires productive attorney-client communications, honesty, and trust.

-We cannot make assurances that the judge will rule favorably on every issue or that a jury verdict of “not guilty” will be a sure thing.
-What our Phoenix attorneys do promise is to provide outstanding legal representation in everything we do.
-Each member of our legal team is wholly dedicated to the client’s case.
-Regardless of whether the matter at hand is a difficult civil appeal from the family court’s property division in divorce, for instance, or a challenging criminal appeal from a class 1 misdemeanor DUI conviction or vehicular homicide.
+While we cannot make assurances that the judge will rule favorably on every issue or that every result will be a sure thing, what our Phoenix family lawyers do promise is to provide outstanding legal representation in everything we do.
+Each member of our legal team is wholly dedicated to the client’s case, regardless of whether the matter at hand is a difficult civil appeal from the family court’s property division in divorce, challenging probate litigation, or even a complex trust matter.
 We are all in.

 When there is domestic violence, unless the victim (a spouse or other family member, or someone in a current or past romantic relationship with the defendant) seeks help, the painful reality can remain hidden from outsiders.
 Until the victim obtains an order of protection (OOP) and can contact police should the defendant violate the OOP, the pattern of abuse often continues unmitigated or, worse, escalates.
 Attending a concert in public at Herberger Theater Center, a victim’s new bruises get covered-up with heavy makeup; long-sleeves hide marks and scratches on arms; and large sunglasses hide black eyes.